Discovery Settings

 }

 Enable or disable individual shell-script sub-types.
-This allows fine-grained control over which script file types are recognised as tasks when workspaceTasks.enabledTaskTypes.shell is true.
+This allows fine-grained control over which script file types are recognized as tasks when workspaceTasks.enabledTaskTypes.shell is true.

 Supported Shell Types